 Homeschooling looks a whole lot different than it did than when we started.

-I have an independent sixteen year old working, dancing, singing, attacking her academics and killin it.
-My fourteen year old is beginning a focussed, independent academic approach this year: on-line biology classes and writing essays will get her a whole lot more focussed.
+At the time of this writing, I have an independent sixteen year old working, dancing, singing, attacking her academics and killin it.
+My fourteen year old is beginning a focussed, independent academic approach this year: online biology class and writing essays will get her a whole lot more focussed.
 Our ten year old has a more self-directed education no matter how he approaches his education, because he reads A LOT.
-He has a naturally logical, engineering, strategic mind.
+He has a naturally logical, engineering-focussed, strategic mind.
 And my oldest, eighteen, is across the country in her first year university.

 As I start our new academic year, I want to squeeze a little wisdom from anyone that will offer some words.
 My go-to encouragement can be found in all things Julie Bogart.
 From her book “The Brave Learner: Finding Everyday Magic in Homeschool, Learning, and Life”, I am reminded of these truths (big warm seasoned homeschool mama truths…)